-Everybody knows that: winters are cold in Canada.
-Yet it’s an enjoyable (if a tad too long) season, and the best way to make the most of it is to prepare for it accordingly–that includes dressing warmly.
+Everybody knows that winters are cold in Canada.
+Yet it can be an enjoyable (if a tad too long) season, and the best way to make the most of it is to prepare for it accordingly—that includes dressing warmly.

-They key here is to block the wind.
+The key is to block the wind.
 Contrary to popular belief, Canadians don’t wear several layers of sweaters and five pairs of pants to stay warm.
-In fact, most of the time, I just wear socks, a pair of jeans, a t-shirt and a sweater.
-But I have a very warm knee-long jacket, and I often wrap a scarf around my neck—I have a rather large scarf collection—because it feels comfy.
+In fact, most of the time, I just wear socks, a pair of jeans, a T-shirt and a sweater.
+But I have a very warm knee-long jacket, and I often wrap a scarf around my neck—I have a rather extensive scarf collection—because it feels comfy.
 I rarely wear a hat because it really messes up my hair (I sound like an airhead writing that, don’t I!) but my jacket has a hood—good enough if it snows.

 However, I’m terrible when it comes to wearing gloves.
-Doing so is common sense: the wind can be extremely cold and winter weather is generally dry.
-But I always seem to need my bare hands and I hate taking the gloves off and putting them back a second later after making a call (touch screen does not work with gloves on!) or taking a bus ticket out of my wallet.
+It’s common sense to protect your hands, though, because the wind can be extremely cold and winter weather is generally dry.
+But I always seem to need my bare hands and I hate taking the gloves off and putting them back a second later after making a call (the touch screen does not work with gloves on!) or taking a bus ticket out of my wallet.

-Yet, the pair of gloves I stuck to was the $10 one I picked up a few years ago, right before the Vancouver Olympic Games.
-The patriotic “red mittens” were seen just about everywhere and were surprisingly warm and comfy.
+My favourite pair is this $10 classic I bought right before the Vancouver Olympic Games.
+The patriotic “red mittens” are surprisingly warm and comfy.

 I still have this pair from the 2010 collection (other similar models came out since) and I love it!